 - Mix this up in 2 liters of water.

 It tasted absolutely disgusting, and I definitely didn’t drink enough of it.
-Before my next fast, I want to experiment with making this drink-able.
+Before my next fast, I want to experiment with making this more palatable.

 Was I hungry during my fast?

 YES!
 Every day, but not all day.
 I definitely wanted to eat, but the cravings weren’t strong enough for me to break the fast.

 What about day-to-day life?
 Was that pretty normal during the fast or did I take 3 weeks off?

 It was mostly normal.
 The first week was very difficult with the headaches and body aches, but after that, it was pretty easy to get on with life and work.
 I work as a VA for food bloggers and maybe I’m slightly desensitized to food videos and recipe posts because of it, but work was fine, possibly more productive than usual.
 Outside of work, I was able to cook meals for my partner without tasting them.
 He eats a lot of things that I try to avoid so the food (ridiculous Mac & Cheese and a stir-fry with regular wheat and soy-containing soy sauce) wasn’t tempting to me anyway.
 He made some amazing Thai Red Curry (including the paste from scratch) which was definitely tempting though!

 I kept exercise to a minimum.
 Usually, I enjoy HIIT, hula hooping, roller skating, and yoga.
 During the fast, I stuck to walking and yoga.
 I just didn’t have the energy for intense exercise.

 How do you stay motivated throughout the fast?

 - Determination: when I really put my mind to something, there’s little that can stop me.